 Unfree, Unsound, and Unsustainable

 Whatever word you want to use for the current system, "free" is not that word.
-Everything we’ve described above is in direct contravention to the principles of a free market in money and credit.
+Everything we’ve described above is in direct contravention of the principles of a free market in money and credit.

 There is no way to avoid being a creditor to the Federal Reserve, and the banking system.